INSTRUCTIONS TO AUTHORS

 and the Alcohol & Education Research Council [HFY GR667789].

 Oxford Journals will deposit all NIH-funded articles in PubMed Central.
 See Depositing articles in repositories – information for authors for details.
 Authors must ensure that manuscripts are clearly indicated as NIH-funded using the guidelines above.
+Requests for papers to be deposited should be sent to email@example.com

 Titles of books should be followed by the place of publication, the publisher, and the year.
-'Unpublished Observations', 'Personal Communications' and submitted manuscripts may not be used as reference but should appear in the text.
+'Unpublished Observations', 'Personal Communications' and submitted manuscripts may not be used as references but should appear in the text.
 Manuscripts in press may be cited in the references and details added on proof if possible.

 Words to be abbreviated should be spelt out in full the first time they appear in the text with the abbreviations in brackets.
 Thereafter the abbreviation should be used.